mbledsoe/BlockAttack/README.md

 # BlockAttack
 BlockAttack is a Tetris Clone Built with Plain Javascript.
 This is an exploratory / demonstration project that I'm using to learn more about game development.
-This project is also very new, so it will take time to develop an actual playable game.
+This project is also very new, so it will take time to develop into an actual playable game.

 # Blog Series
 I'm writing a companion blog series which follows the development of BlockAttack and documents each incremental update.
 You can read it on [My Website](https://mikebledsoe.com/posts).